materialdoc/materialdoc-web/docs/patterns/navigation-drawer.md

 <img src=/images/nav-drawer-clean.png width="360" />

-!!! note "From Google material design [documentation](https://material.io/guidelines/patterns/navigation-drawer.html) and [android training](http://developer.android.com/intl/es/training/implementing-navigation/nav-drawer.html)."
+!!! quote "From Google material design [documentation](https://material.io/guidelines/patterns/navigation-drawer.html) and [android training](http://developer.android.com/intl/es/training/implementing-navigation/nav-drawer.html)."

     The navigation drawer slides in from the left.
 It is a common pattern found in Google apps and follows the keylines and metrics for lists.